 I have to write this simply because there is no one else who can.

 It is how a love story began, and that is all it is.
 And that is enough.

 Good stories often require a coincidence or two, and the reader would do well to grant authors a measured allotment of unchallenged happenstance.
-Julie and I found each other through such a coincidence; although we each began college at other, better schools and although Julie was four years older than me, we both ended up as upperclassmen pursuing English majors at the same small commuter college.
+Julie and I found each other through such a coincidence; although we were each bright enough to begin college at other, better schools and although Julie was four years older than me, we both ended up as upperclassmen pursuing English majors at the same small commuter college.

-And, because it was a small school with limited offerings within the prescribed English curriculum, most of the English majors ended up together in the same courses each semester.
+And, because it was a small school with limited curriculum offerings, most of the English majors were batched up together in the same courses each semester.
 In each of these classes, the default seating pattern, a perverse variant of a bell curve, prevailed.
 A dozen or so students would be huddled in the middle of the room, not unlike wagons circled against the threat of marauding savages, a couple (always women) would be seated in the front row, and one guy would be slouched in his desk at the farthest rear corner.

 Julie, alert and perky as all get-out, was invariably in the front, thrusting her arm skyward with every question – and damned if she didn’t know every answer.
 More accurately, she knew beyond every answer; she understood the point of the question, how that point related to the literature, and what it meant in the context of the literary movement and era.

 I was, of course, the guy in the back corner with my desk twisted toward the wall, wearing ratty jeans, a t-shirt, and cheap Kmart running shoes.
 My participation in class was limited to eye-rolling, sighs, and under the breath muttering.
 Volunteering to answer a question or involving myself in a class discussion would, apparently, have been a violation of some fundamental principle to which I then tenaciously subscribed.